Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Seattle's games this season have had more than 5.5 goals 53 of 91 times.
+- Dallas' 90 matches this season have finished above this game's total of 5.5 goals 45 times.

-- The Stars have gone 18-6 this season when listed as a moneyline favorite.
+- The Stars have been victorious in 18 of their 24 games when they were listed as a moneyline favorite this season (75.0%).

 - The Kraken have been an underdog in 21 games this season, with eight upset wins (38.1%).